 “Be fruitful and multiply; fill the earth and subdue it; have dominion over the fish of the sea, over the birds of the air, and over every living thing that moves on the earth.”
 (Genesis 1:28)

 Amazingly, in Psalm 8, King David prophesied that man (both the redeemed and restored man) would rule over all the works of God’s hands, including all the galaxies of planets.
-Surely without death, restored man will quickly fill up the earth and go on to colonize the universe with restored humanity, under the ever-increasing government of God 22Revelation 21:24, NKJV; Isaiah 9:6-7, Daniel 7:27 ...continue — the redeemed corporate23corporate — composed of individuals acting ...continue man, which is the wife 24Revelation 21:9,12 of Messiah.
+Surely without death, restored man will quickly fill up the earth and go on to colonize the universe with restored humanity, under the ever-increasing government of God 22Revelation 21:24, NKJV; Isaiah 9:6-7, Daniel 7:27 RSV — the redeemed corporate23corporate — composed of individuals acting together as one entity. man, which is the wife 24Revelation 21:9,12 of Messiah.